Pat O’Brien’s brews up the interesting history of their signature drink, the Hurricane.

 On Dec.
 3, 1933, the speakeasy was officially reborn as Pat O’Brien’s.

 After all these years, the historic New Orleans bar on St. Peter Street still knows how to throw a party.
-In fact, the bar threw itself a big bash on Dec.
-2 to celebrate 85 years.
+In fact, the bar threw itself a big bash in 2018 to celebrate 85 years.

 Along with the Hurricane, the bar is also known for its “dueling pianos” and the flaming fountain in the courtyard.

 George Oechsner, Jr. and his son Sonny Oechsner purchased Pat O’Brien’s Bar in 1978.
 Sonny’s daughter Shelley Oechsner Waguespack is now president of the company.